 Throughout its development, humanity has always exploited available natural resources.
 In the area of present-day Slovenia, throughout history people have continually commercially exploited the aquatic environment, because water is one of the few natural resources that is here in abundance.

-Watercourses were originally exploited as a source of food and as a shipping route, and later also for the transport of loads or as a water power to drive mills and sawmills.
-With the advent of industrialization has increased the demand for water as a driving force for the steam engine and later the electrification and the transition to a “massive” production has increased demand for electricity, so are streams started to build hydropower facilities.
+Watercourses were originally exploited as a source of food and as a shipping route, and later also for the transport of cargo or as water power to drive mills and sawmills.
+With the advent of industrialisation, the demand for water as a driving force increased; for steam engines and later the electrification and transition to mass production increased the demand for electricity, hydropower facilities began to be built.